zumbarq/file2knowledge/README.md

 ## Things You Should Know

+>Before running the client for the first time, make sure to place the appropriate DLL (32-bit or 64-bit) in the executable's directory.
+The required files are available in the repository.

 >[!NOTE]
 > Make sure to correctly set the **search path** to the `DelphiGenAI` wrapper in your Delphi project settings.
 This is required for proper compilation and integration.